tradle/why-hypercore/FAQ.md

 But Hypercore can do more - it is built as a data and communications framework for modern decentralized applications.

 1. Applications need data structures.
 Hypercore provides append-only log, Hypertrie key-value store, Hyperbee database and Hyperdrive filesystem.
-2. Hypercore support data editing as a design principle.
-[BitTorrent enhancement BEP 46](https://news.ycombinator.com/item?id=17306106) exists for updating files, but it does not allow updating a record in a database, so is not suitable for applications.
+2. Hypercore supports data editing as a design principle.
+[BitTorrent enhancement BEP 46](https://news.ycombinator.com/item?id=17306106) exists for updating files, but it is limited, e.g. it does not allow updating a record in a database, so is not suitable for applications.
 3. It provides full data add/edit version history which allows auditing, point-in-time-recovery, and state snapshots.
 4. It provides sparse download like BitTorrent, but extends it to databases.
 5. Hypercore has data access authentication.